dkd/paymill-ruby/README.md

 Creating via factory method **create**, which expects an optional hash as arguments.
 If some of the required attributes are missing the method will throw **ArgumentError**.

--	with a hash of optional arguments:
+With a hash of optional arguments:

 ```ruby
 client = Paymill::Client.create( email: 'john.rambo@qaiware.com', description: 'Main caracter in First Blood' )
 ```

--	without arguments:
+Without mandatory arguments:

 ```ruby
 client = Paymill::Client.create